inquisitivemoron/letterboxd-taste-matcher/README.md

 These are normalized (0–1), weighted, and turned into a **predictedScore** for every watchlist film.

+## ⭐ Export Ranked Watchlist to Letterboxd

+Once your watchlist is ranked, you can export it as a **Letterboxd list CSV** that can be imported straight into a new List on Letterboxd.

+From the UI:

+- Click **“Export Ranked Watchlist → Letterboxd”**
+- You’ll be asked whether to **include rewatches** in the exported list:
+  - **Include rewatches** → watchlist items + rewatches are ranked together
+  - **Don’t include rewatches** → only watchlist items are exported
+- The export only affects the CSV file – the on-page UI stays the same.

+The backend creates:

+- `exported/ranked-watchlist-YYYY-MM-DDTHH-MM-SS.csv`

+in the project folder, using Letterboxd’s **“list export v7”** format, so you can:

+1. Create a new list on Letterboxd
+2. Use their “Import” feature
+3. Upload the generated CSV
+4. Get your Taste Matcher ranking as a Letterboxd list in one go

 ### UI includes:
 - Poster
 - Title + year